neumino/neumino.github.io/movies.md

-### Paradox
+### Pandas
-*Released on 2018-03-15, vote average 10*
+*Released on 2018-04-06, vote average 6*

-A loud Poem.
-A whimsical western tale of music and love.
+In the mountains of Sichuan, China, a researcher forms a bond with Qian Qian, a panda who is about to experience nature for the first time.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/uecHqZx_wrs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/cAamrkLjIuM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>